nimbix/jardoc/docs/kns_apps_tutorial.md

 ### 2.2.
 Ingress parameters

-Ingress parameters allow to connect app to the external world, by giving final user the URL to reach the app portal/entry point/API/etc.
+Ingress parameters allow connecting the app to the external world, by giving the final user the URL to reach the app portal/entry point/API/etc.

 ```json
                 "ingress_type": "subdomain",